 Addicted to Being Right: Facilitator Tips

 Great facilitators seek to amplify the production of oxytocin while striving to avoid spikes of cortisol and adrenaline.
-Therefore the following tips will help you help others who are addicted to being right:
+Help others who display addiction to being right by embracing some or all of the following suggestions:

 - Anticipate and provide appropriate ground rules: remind everyone that they have a fiduciary responsibility to speak up to support or defend claims